-Public opposition to HBP research practices (in particular, animal experimentation) possibly leading to the introduction of new legal restrictions All SPs Medium High External The project's Ethics and Society programme (SP12) will play a major mitigating role through dialogue with animal rights groups and other concerned citizens.
-In operational terms, the Project could compensate for a loss of non-human primate data (only relevant in the Operational Phase) by using data from sources outside the project.
-The same is not true, however, for rodent data.
-The project's scientists and their institutions work with the relevant national regulatory bodies on matters of compliance.
-New regulations that could adversely affect the HBP's research would be known in advance.
-The HBP would adjust its research strategies accordingly.
-This risk will be present for the whole duration of the HBP, and will grow as the Project gains visibility.
-Reputation of the project All SPs Medium High External The project will ensure to be transparent and open with the scientific community and the public in general.
-Rapid and effective response to sudden or unexpected events can enhance the reputation.
-The project will put in place a communication strategy on how it deploys in the media and social media networks to inform and educate about the scientific and technological aspects of the project.
-This risk will last for the whole duration of the Project.
-Potential military use of future HBP results SP1 - SP10 Medium High External Nearly all ICT (including consumer devices and systems) has potential military applications.
-Ethically, this is insufficient ground to halt the development and commercialisation of new technology.
-However, it is more than sufficient grounds to try and identify these applications in advance, to make the public aware of potential abuses and to debate the way new technologies should be regulated.
-The Citizen Conventions and other forms of public awareness building This risk will be present for the whole duration of the HBP, and will grow as the Project gains visibility.
+Risk SP Probabilit y lmpac t Risk Category Contingency plans End of the risk Public opposition The project's Ethics and Society programme to HBP research (SP12) will play a major mitigating role practices (in through dialogue with animal rights groups particular, animal and other concerned citizens.
+In operational This risk will be present for the whole duration experimentation) All SPs Medium High External terms, the Project could compensate for a of the HBP, and will grow as the Project gains possibly leading to loss of non-human primate data (only relevant visibility. the introduction in the Operational Phase) by using data from of new legal sources outside the project.
+The same is not restrictions true, however, for rodent data.
+The project's

+scientists and their institutions work with the

+relevant national regulatory bodies on

+matters of compliance.
+New regulations that

+could adversely affect the HBP's research

+would be known in advance.
+The HBP would

+adjust its research strategies accordingly.

+The project will ensure to be transparent and

+open with the scientific community and the

+public in general.
+Rapid and effective

+response to sudden or unexpected events can

+Reputation of the ALL CD- ۸۸ م طاف سمه مامنال Fut amal enhance the reputation.
+The project will put This risk will last for the whole duration of the

+project All SPs Medium High External in place a communication strategy on how it Project.

+deploys in the media and social media

+networks to inform and educate about the

+scientific and technological aspects of the

+project.

+Nearly all ICT (including consumer devices

+and systems) has potential military

+applications.
+Ethically, this is insufficient

+ground to halt the development and

+commercialisation of new technology.

+Potential military CD4 However, it is more than sufficient grounds to This risk will be present for the whole duration

+use of future HBP SP1 - Medium High External try and identify these applications in advance, of the HBP, and will grow as the Project gains

+results SP10 to make the public aware of potential abuses visibility.

+and to debate the way new technologies ,

+should be regulated.
+The Citizen Conventions

+and other forms of public awareness building

-organised by the HBP Ethics and Society Programme will contribute to this goal.
+organised by the HBP Ethics and Society

+Programme will contribute to this goal.